Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: Introduction

-We treat a maximum likelihood estimator (MLE) in a proportional odds cumulative logit model (POCLM, \cite{mccullagh1980regression}), in which relationships between ordinal variables are constrained to be monotonic.
+We treat a maximum likelihood estimator (MLE) in a proportional odds cumulative logit model (POCLM, \cite{mccullagh1980regression}), in which relationships between ordinal variables are constrained to be monotonic, i.e., for an isotonic association the restriction on the $p_s$ parameters of the ordinal explanatory variable $s$ is $\beta_{s,1}=0 \leq \beta_{s,2}\leq\cdots\leq\beta_{s,p_s}$, whereas if the constraints are antitonic, then $\beta_{s,1}=0 \geq \beta_{s,2}\geq\cdots\geq\beta_{s,p_s}$.
 Such constraints have been proposed by \cite{espinosa2019constrained}.
+We pay special attention to the relation between the constrained and the unconstrained MLE.
+We consider confidence regions (CRs) and monotonicity direction detection.
+In Section \ref{AICM_sec:tests}, we use the duality between tests and CRs in order to test whether (i) there is no impact of an ordinal predictor, (ii) its parameters are monotonic, and (iii) there is a specific monotonicity direction for the impact of the ordinal predictor (isotonic or antotonic).

-We pay special attention to the relation between the constrained and the unconstrained MLE, and to confidence regions (CRs), which based on the unconstrained MLE may be used to reject the monotonicity assumption where contradicted by the data, and for monotonicity direction detection. \cite{espinosa2019constrained} proposed to decide about the appropriateness of the monotonicity assumption and monotonicity directions based on one-dimensional confidence intervals (CIs) for parameters, which can lose a lot of power compared to using multivariate CRs taking into account dependence between parameters.
+\cite{espinosa2019constrained} proposed to decide about the appropriateness of the monotonicity assumption and monotonicity directions based on one-dimensional confidence intervals (CIs) for parameters, which uses less information than multivariate CRs taking into account dependence between parameters, particularly referring to the same predictor, as proposed here.
+The main idea of the present approach does not exclusively apply to the POCLM and can also be used with other models, but we will focus on the POCLM.

+There is a lot of work on constrained inference with some results concerning monotonicity constraints as a special case of linear constraints, see, e.g., \cite{Shapiro88,dupacova1988optim,SilSen05}.
+In particular, in many settings based (potentially asymptotically) on Gaussian distributions, the distribution of the loglikelihood ratio test statistic involving linearly constrained MLEs is a mixture of $\chi^2$-distributions with degrees of freedom smaller or equal to the $\chi^2$-distribution that applies in the corresponding unconstrained case (\cite{GoHoMo82}).

+The association among categorical variables, with some of them being ordinal, has been addressed by analysing multiway tables, where the conditional distribution of a subset of variables given the remaining ones and testing hypotheses involving equality and inequality constraints may be of interest (\cite{colombi2001marginal}, \cite[Chapter 6]{agresti2010analysis}).
+Extensions of RC (row/column) models have also been proposed allowing order-restricted inference when analysing contingency tables (\cite{bartolucci2002extended}).
+These methods aren't direct competitors of our approach, as we treat regression here, allowing for potentially non-ordinal variables.

+Additional complexity arises because (a) we allow for both isotonic and antitonic relationships, so that the constrained parameter space is not convex, and (b) the distribution of the constrained loglikelihood ratio statistic for one ordinal predictor of interest will depend on the unknown parameter values for other ordinal or even non-ordinal predictors if present, for which we allow.
+Standard results for constrained inference have not yet been adapted to our situation, although this would be a promising direction for future research. \cite{SelLia87} and \cite{KopSin11} demonstrate that constraints in nuisance parameters can require more sophisticated distributions of the test statistic than mixtures of $\chi^2$-distributions.